ice-csic-astroexotic/ML-Poppyns/docs/_site/examples/simulator.rst

   python examples/simulator/simulation_helper.py --output_dir simulated_data --kick_model "km_exp" --vk_c 100.0 200.0 100 --sampling_type grid

 This example will generate a sweep of :code:`100` uniformly spaced samples for the :code:`vk_c` parameter in the range :code:`[100.0, 200.0]` using the :code:`km_exp` kick model and the results will be dumped in the specified :code:`simulated_data` folder.
-If :code:`--sampling_type = random` you should provide the parameter ranges in the format :code:`--parameter [low] [high]` and specify the :code:`--sampling_size` argument which set the number of values to draw from a uniform distribution for each parameter.
+If :code:`--sampling_type = random` you should provide the parameter ranges in the format :code:`--parameter [low] [high]` and specify the :code:`--sampling_size` argument which sets the number of values to draw from a uniform distribution for each parameter.

 .. code-block:: bash